Faizan1394/MiningFrequentItemsets/README.md

 Various algorithms used to find frequent pairs of items in a database.

 Note: The items in the database have replaced with a unique number to conserve space.
+      - Data not uploaded because it was too big